attila-lendvai/gpg-keygen/README.md

 * Having a separately stored revocation certificate in your backup comes very handy if your key gets compromised or lost.
 By publishing it you can tell your peers that your key should not be used anymore.
 * The most precious part of a _PGP key block_ is its _master signing key_.
 * The _master signing key_ of a _PGP key block_ is rarely needed (mostly when editing the _PGP key block_ itself and when signing other people's keys).
 * If you don't trust the software environment and/or the computer generating or using your gpg key, then you cannot trust the key and the cryptography either.
-[Opensource](http://en.wikipedia.org/wiki/Open-source_software) is a minimum in security, so use a Linux live cd or something similar from a trusted source to generate and/or use your master signing key, preferably while being offline (see [live CDs](#-livecd))!
+[Opensource](http://en.wikipedia.org/wiki/Open-source_software) is a minimum in security, so use a Linux live cd or something similar from a trusted source to generate and/or use your master signing key, preferably while being offline (see _live CD_'s in the [Glossary](#-glossary))!
 * Specialized hardware solutions offer much better protection for secret keys.
 * If you forget the passphrase for your already published key, and you don't have a revocation certificate, then your key will be lingering on the keyservers confusing your peers, who will annoy you by sending you messages you cannot read.
 * Passphrases: three to five word long sentences (based on a non-trivial vocabulary, preferably with s0me typ0s) are easier to remember than a bunch of random characters, and are [better passphrases](http://www.baekdal.com/insights/password-security-usability).
 You can even build a little story around them to have separate but semantically interconnected passphrases (for the keys, for the revocation certificate, etc.).
 A vivid dream or delightful fantasies can be a good basis for something you won't forget... :)